This & That: October 18, 2024

 ~Would you take a walk or run without technology?
 Zen Habits shares what happens when you do.

-~British interior design Ben Pentreath recently wrote a wonderful column about how his purchase of a beautiful Scottish estate nestled against the shores of the Atlantic and is as surprising as anyone that he did so.
+~British interior design Ben Pentreath recently wrote a wonderful column about how his purchase of a beautiful Scottish estate nestled against the shores of the Atlantic was as surprising to himself as it was anyone.
 [Financial Times] Take a look at his latest décor book here – An English Vision

 81msfyizfnl.
 Sl1500